Clarkson--McCarthy type inequalities, part I: $\ell_p$--$\ell_p$ and $\ell_q$--$\ell_p$ Schatten $p$-estimates: Introduction

-Littlewood matrices are defined inductively as $L_1= , L_n= $, which were first obtained by Sylvester in 1867.
-They are often called Walsh matrices and are special examples of Hadamard matrices.
-Ke\"{c}ki\'{c} \cite[Corollary 4.5]{Ke19} proved that \begin{thm} Let $n\in \mathbb{N}, A_j\in \mathbb{B}_p(\mathscr{H})$ for $1\le j\le 2^n$.
+They were first constructed by Sylvester in 1867.
+These matrices are often referred to as Walsh matrices and form a distinguished family of Hadamard matrices.
+Ke\v{c}ki\'{c} \cite[Corollary~4.5]{Ke19} established the following $2^n$-operator version of Theorem~\ref{thm:McCarthy}, with coefficients given by the entries of $L_n$. \begin{thm}[Ke\v{c}ki\'{c}] Let $A_1,\ldots,A_{2^n}\in S_p$.
 Let $\varepsilon_{ij}$ be the entries of the Littlewood matrix $L_n$.
 Then